MagShadowLight/Monumenta-Gaming-Modpack/plannedstuff.md

 Planned Feature for next update:

-- Consider Forget Me Chunk mod if it will be added
+- Consider Forget Me Chunk mod if it will be added or not
 - Rework the menu with drop-down option
 - edit the pause menu layout
 - consider if the Homestead GUI will be added or not